Saunak-Bhattacharjee/Text-conditioned-depth-estimation-on-DAVIS/README.md

 A held-out validation frame (three people in a vehicle on a street) with both captions side-by-side:

 - **BLIP**: *three people sitting in a car on the street*
-- **LLaVA**: *In the foreground: 3 people in a vehicle, 2 girls and 1 boy. in the middle: 2 cars on the road, 1 red traffic light. in the background: Trees and buildings along the road.
+- **LLaVA**: *In the foreground: 3 people in a vehicle, 2 girls and 1 boy.
+In the middle: 2 cars on the road, 1 red traffic light. in the background: Trees and buildings along the road.
 Perspective, size, and occlusion of objects*

 Both produce plausible depth maps.
 The LLaVA output shows slightly tighter separation between the foreground figures and the receding street, but the difference is at the threshold of what's visually detectable.